 Related: A photo tour of Portmeirion Village

 Built out of grey stone amongst soaring pine trees, the leafy village of Betws-y-Coed is one of Wales’s unspoilt wonders with a tonne of outdoor activities on its doorstep.
-How does retiring in the Royal Oak Hotel after a day of hiking the river trails past Swallow Falls sound, or catching some “zzz” in a cosy riverside cottage after an adrenalin-fuelled day at Zip World?
+Visitors can retire in the Royal Oak Hotel after hiking the local river trails, or rest in a riverside cottage after an adrenalin-fuelled day at Zip World.

-This is not an exhaustive list, there’s so many places to stay in and around Snowdonia National Park with every visit – how about a lakeside cottage in Bala or Llanberis for water sports?
-There’s also Porthmadog and Caernarfon where you can set off for Snowdonia on a stream train via the Ffestiniog and Welsh Highland Railway.
+This is not an exhaustive list, there’s plenty of other beautiful towns and villages in and around Snowdonia National Park to explore, such as Porthmadog and Caernarfon where you can set off for Snowdonia on a stream train via the Ffestiniog and Welsh Highland Railway.